-Professor Halabi's (HAL uh bee) scholarship focuses on national and international public health law-making as well as judicial management of treaties and customary international law.
-Between 2008 and 2010, Professor Halabi served as a Fellow of the O'Neill Institute for National and Global Health Law at Georgetown University researching the formation and implementation of international legal instruments regulating health-related policies of governments and businesses.
+Professor Halabi's (HAL uh bee) scholarship focuses on national and international public health law-making, especially their relationship with intellectual property law, as well as judicial management of treaties and customary international law.
+Between 2008 and 2010, he served as a Fellow of the O'Neill Institute for National and Global Health Law at Georgetown University researching the formation and implementation of international legal instruments regulating health-related policies of governments and businesses.
 In 2008, he advised the Presidential Health Care Policy Working Group on current and proposed approaches to international food and drug inspections.
 In 2010, Professor Halabi addressed a special committee of the United Nations on the relationship between decentralized health care systems and social inclusion as well as the U.N.
 Committee on the Elimination of All Forms of Discrimination Against Women on Egypt's compliance with the World Health Organization's Framework Convention on Tobacco Control.
-He is a member of the Editorial Board of the Food and Drug Law Journal as well as a referee for the Journals Global Public Health and Health and Human Rghts.
-A member of the American Law & Economics Association, Professor Halabi's scholarship focuses on market-based causes and solutions to public health problems.
-Professor Halabi's recent scholarship has explored the ways both state and federal judges manage U.S. treaty obligations.
-His work has been published or is forthcoming in the Duke Journal of Comparative and International Law, the Harvard International Law Journal and the Northwestern Journal of International Law & Business, among others.
+His recent policy work focuses on identifying and minimizing legal barriers to global vaccine availability.
+He is a member of the Editorial Board of the Food and Drug Law Journal as well as a referee for the journals Global Public Health and Health and Human Rights.
+As a civil procedure scholar, Professor Halabi explores the ways both state and federal judges manage U.S. treaty obligations through interpretive canons, doctrines of abstention, and rules of evidence.
+His work has been published or is forthcoming in the Berkeley Journal of International Law, the Duke Journal of Comparative and International Law, the Harvard International Law Journal and the Northwestern Journal of International Law & Business.

 Education and Degrees Earned

 - Rotary International Ambassadorial Scholar, the American University of Beirut, 2003-04